 BAA announcements are published on the SAM.gov website.
-Proposals may be submitted by any non-governmental entity, including commercial firms, institutions of higher education with degree-granting programs in science or engineering (universities), or by consortia led by such concerns.
+Proposals may be submitted by any non-governmental entity, including commercial firms, higher education institutions with degree-granting programs in science or engineering (universities), or by consortia led by such concerns.

 Announcement Website: SAM.gov

-Proposals received as a result of the BAA shall be evaluated in accordance with evaluation criteria specified therein through a peer or scientific review process.
-Written evaluation reports on individual proposals will be necessary but proposals need not be evaluated against each other since they are not submitted in accordance with a common work statement.
+Proposals from the BAA shall be evaluated following the criteria specified therein through a peer or scientific review process.
+Written evaluation reports on individual proposals will be necessary, but proposals need not be evaluated against each other since they are not submitted in accordance with a common work statement.

 Broad Agency Announcement (BAA) Selection

-The primary basis for selecting proposals for acceptance shall be technical, importance to agency programs, and fund availability.
+The primary basis for selecting proposals for acceptance shall be technical, important to agency programs, and fund availability.
 Cost realism and reasonableness shall also be considered to the extent appropriate.